sjwilliams/scrollstory/README.md

 jQuery UI widget for stacked, scroll-based stories (or items) that need to give focus to a single item at a time.

 Key features include:
 - 100% style agnostic.
-Just a collection of scroll-based patterns I often use.
+Just a collection of often-used scroll-based patterns.
 - Can can you existing DOM or use an array of objects to create markup.
 - 16+ jQueryUI-style events/callbacks for various application state events.
 - Focus and blur event when an individual story becomes active or inactive.